-12 Best Stoner Movies to Watch This 420
+12 Best Stoner Movies of All Time

 1. Pineapple Express

 Probably the best stoner movie to come out this millennium, Pineapple Express is Seth Rogan and James Franco at their absolute peak.
 When disenchanted process server, Dale (Seth Rogen), witnesses a murder at the hands of his drug dealer Saul’s (James Franco) supplier, the pair must reluctantly work together to stay alive.
-Get ready for ninjas, Rosie Perez, a Daewoo Lanos, Craig Robinson, and a whole lot of green.
+Get ready for ninjas, Rosie Perez, Daewoo Lanos, Craig Robinson, and a whole lot of green.

 Release date: 7 August 2008 (Australia)